-The term "brownfield project" is defined in section 12l(1) as "a project that represents an expansion or upgrade of an existing industrial project".
-If, for example, the company merges two existing manufacturing facilities with the aim to have an increased capacity for the same product at a new site, this would still qualify as a brownfield project as the company is engaged in an existing industrial project.
+The term "brownfield project" is defined in section 12I(1) as "a project that represents an expansion or upgrade of an existing industrial project".

 An industrial participation project is excluded from an industrial project.
-Regulation 3.1 of the Regulations stipulates that for purposes of section 12I(7)(a)(ii) and section 12I(10)(h) an industrial project constitutes an "industrial participation project" if that project at any time before or during the "additional investment allowance benefit period" receives any credits or benefits in terms of the -
+Regulation 3.1 of the Regulations stipulates that for purposes of section 12I(7)(a)(ii) and section 12I(10)(h) an industrial project constitutes an "industrial participation project" if that project at any time before or during the "additional investment allowance benefit period" receives any credits or benefits in terms of -

-- National Industry Participation Programme which came into operation during September 1996 (unless the credits or benefits are limited to assistance in respect of access to markets for goods and services outside South Africa); - Defence Industrial Participation Programme which came into operation during September 1996; or - Competitive Supplier Development Programme which came into operation during January 2007.
+- the National Industry Participation Programme which came into operation during September 1996 (unless the credits or benefits are limited to assistance in respect of access to markets for goods and services outside South Africa: - the Defence Industrial Participation Programme which came into operation during September 1996; or - the Competitive Supplier Development Programme which came into operation during January 2007.

-Regulation 1 defines an "additional investment allowance benefit period "as the period during which the additional investment allowance for manufacturing assets is allowable in terms of section 12I(2)".
+Regulation 1 defines an "additional investment allowance benefit period" as the period during which the additional investment allowance for manufacturing assets is allowable in terms of section 12I(2)".